-How an email API helps optimize your transactional email
+What is an email API and how it can help optimize your transactional email

 Email APIs play an important role in driving the interactive experience that we have come to expect when we transact online.
 From the start to the end of a customer journey, the email API is working tirelessly to automate email sending.